jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 A concerning incident on December 3 reveals Dr. Hatton's apparent attempt to control the narrative of the FFE investigation by potentially limiting positive testimonies about Kevin Manley.

 ### The Incident
-- Date: December 3
+- **Date**: December 3
-- Context: An individual requested to speak with the investigator about the FFE situation.
+- **Context**: An individual requested to speak with the investigator about the FFE situation.
-- Initial Response: FHS Principal Meg Simon sought guidance from Dr. Hatton on how to handle this request.
+- **Initial Response**: FHS Principal Meg Simon sought guidance from Dr. Hatton on how to handle this request.

 ### Dr. Hatton's Instructions
-1. Probing Directive: Hatton instructed Simon to investigate the nature of the individual's inquiry.
+1. **Probing Directive**: Hatton instructed Simon to investigate the nature of the individual's inquiry.
-2. Limiting Positive Testimonies: Hatton stated, "If she just want[s] to give a ringing endorsement to Kevin, that's fine but she can send an email."
+2. **Limiting Positive Testimonies**: Hatton stated, "If she just want[s] to give a ringing endorsement to Kevin, that's fine but she can send an email."
 	![](../images/Dec 3 - Hatton instructs principals to probe.png)

 ### Analysis of Hatton's Response